 d.
 And the Lord knew why their testimony was not offered in this case (they had none).
 Or they would be guilty of "bearing false witness against their neighbor," Exodus 20:16; Deuteronomy 20:15-21.
 Let’s move to our conclusion.

-3. Jesus' warning: "Go, and sin no more."
+3. Jesus' warning: "Go and sin no more."
 Not, thy sin is forgiven thee!
 We don't know who this woman was, but we know what she wasn't.
 She wasn't an adulteress guilty of sin before the Lord.
 These must have been comforting words to this woman.
 She had been brought to Jesus, condemned by the mob, ready to stone her to death, but left in the presence of Jesus uncondemned for her sin.
 But Jesus’ mercy and grace gave her another chance in life.

 a.
 Many women (young and old) have found themselves in a similar condition to some men.
 To them, I say: "You can find forgiveness in Christ."
 B. W. Johnson wrote of Jesus' compassion for the woman.
-He'll say to you as unto the woman, "Neither do I condemn thee: Go, and sin no more," John 8:11; Luke 7:40-50.
+He'll say to you as unto the woman, "Neither do I condemn thee: Go and sin no more," John 8:11; Luke 7:40-50.

 d.
 John wrote: “For God sent not His Son into the world to condemn the world; but that the world through Him might be saved.
-He that believeth on Him is not condemned: but he that believeth not is condemned already because he hath not believed in the name of the only begotten Son of God…And this is condemnation…For everyone that doeth evil...But he that doeth truth cometh to the light…that his deeds…wrought in God,” John 3:17-21.
+He that believeth on Him is not condemned: but he that believeth not is condemned already because he hath not believed in the name of the only begotten Son of God…And this is condemnation…For every one that doeth evil...But he that doeth truth cometh to the light…that his deeds…wrought in God,” John 3:17-21.
 (Text shortened for brevity).
 Jesus did not come to condemn the world, but to give His life unto the world, that all might have life.
 He is “the propitiation for our sin, and the sins of the whole world,” 1 John 2:1-2.

 e.
 Jesus said: “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life,” John 8:12; John 8:30-32.

 a.
 The sinner that came to dinner.
-Jesus was invited to eat dinner at a Pharisee's home, where a sinner came unto Him.
-We know this is the case because Luke wrote: "And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meat in the Pharisee’s house, brought an alabaster box of ointment.
-And stood at His feet behind Him weeping, and began to wash His feet with tears, and did wipe them with the hairs of her head, and kissed His feet, and anointed them with the ointment,” Luke 7:36-38.
+Jesus was invited to dinner at a Pharisee's home, where a sinner came unto Him.
+We know this is the case because Luke wrote: "And, behold, a woman in the city, which was a sinner when she knew that Jesus sat at meat in the Pharisee’s house, brought an alabaster box of ointment.
+And stood at His feet behind Him weeping, and began to wash His feet with tears, and did wipe them with the hairs of her head, kissed His feet, and anointed them with the ointment,” Luke 7:36-38.
 Please observe,

 2) The story of two debtors.
 Jesus presented a story of two debtors to Simon the Pharisee, Luke 7:40-43.
-That ended with Jesus' question: "who would love the most?"
+That ended with Jesus' question: "Who would love the most?"
 Luke 7:42-43.

 3) Jesus’ reproof of the Pharisee’s hospitality, Luke 7:44-46.